 (i) The news of my brother’s promotion was music to my ears.

-(ii) Hearing that school was closed due to the strike was music to every student’s ears.
+(ii) Hearing that the school was closed due to the strike was music to every student’s ears.

 How to say differently: